 Population in Dalby grew 11% during the Coal Seam Gas construction period from 2008/09 to 2012/13.
 Population has now plateaued at approximately 12,400 residents.
 Dalby had a small influx of non-resident workers (NRW) in 2011 - 2013, but this was significantly less than in nearby resource towns.
-This has further declined to a ratio of less than 1 NRW for every 130 residents.
+Population is becoming more diverse.